-A summary of baseline information for the state of Karnataka is provided in this Section.
+A summary of baseline information for the state of Karnataka is provided in this section.
 The baseline scenario for this project activity is derived using CDM methodology Tool 30 as well as supporting sources identified below including the calculation of fNRB,y, the fraction of woody biomass saved by this project activity that can be established as non-renewable.
 Parameters for the baseline scenario are established using data primarily from the Ministry of Environment and Forest report titled, "India State of the Forest Report" by the Forest Survey of India (FSI), as well as supporting sources identified below.
 The baseline scenario identified in this VPA-DD will serve to calculate the emission reductions creditable from the introduction of improved biomass cookstoves to replace traditional unimproved stoves used for cooking and heating water for drinking purposes at the household level.

-The methodology tool TOOL30, Calculation of the fraction of non-renewable biomass, Version 3.0 is used to determine the non-renewable biomass (f{NRB}).
-The tool provides guidance and step-wise procedure/method to calculate values of f{NRB} .
-This tool is applied for calculating f{NRB} that is used in baseline emissions in applicable methodologies that displaces the use of non-renewable biomass.
+The methodology tool TOOL 30, "Calculation of the fraction of non-renewable biomass", Version 3.0 is used to determine the fraction of non-renewable biomass (f{NRB}) for Tamil

+Nadu.
+The tool provides guidance and stepwise procedure/method to calculate values of f{NRB} for Tamil nadu.
+This tool is applied for calculating f{NRB} that is used in baseline emissions that displaces the use of non-renewable biomass.

 The tool is used by project proponent to calculate project specific f{NRB} values for 6 Indian states.
-In this VPA, the f{NRB} value estimated for the state of Karnataka has been included.
-The area where biomass is sourced is the geographical area of the state of Karnataka encompassing all the districts of the state.
+In this VPA, the f{NRB} value estimated for the state of Tamil Nadu has been included.
+The area where biomass is sourced is the geographical area of the state of Tamil Nadu encompassing all the districts of the state.

-Determining fraction of non-renewable biomass (fnrb)
+Determining fraction of non-renewable biomass (fNRB)